 Other side-effects you need to know about

-- Your child may be drowsy (sleepy), unsteady, dizzy, have blurred or double vision, or may get a tremor (shakiness)when they first start taking carbamazepine, or they may feel sick (nausea) or be sick (vomit).
-If these side-effects are still a problem after 2 weeks, contact your doctor but continue to give the carbamazepine.
+Your child may be drowsy (sleepy), unsteady, dizzy, have blurred or double vision, or may get a tremor (shakiness) when they first start taking Carbamazepine, or they may feel sick (nausea) or be sick (vomit).
+If these side effects are still a problem after 2 weeks, contact your doctor but continue to give Carbamazepine.

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-- Carbamazepine should not be taken with some common drugs that you get on prescription.
-It is important to tell your doctor and pharmacist that your child is taking carbamazepine.
+- Carbamazepine should not be taken with some medicines.
+Tell your doctor or pharmacist about any other medicines your child is taking before giving Carbamazepine.

 - Carbamazepine may harm an unborn baby.

-- The oral contraceptive pill does not work properly in women or girls who are taking carbamazepine.
+- The oral contraceptive pill may not work properly in women or girls who are taking carbamazepine.

-- Carbamazepine can make some types of epilepsy worse (absence seizures and myoclonic seizures).
-If you think your child’s seizures are becoming worse, contact your doctor or epilepsy nurse.
+- Carbamazepine may make some types of epilepsy worse (absence seizures, myoclonic seizures).
+If you think your child’s seizures are getting worse, contact your doctor or epilepsy nurse.

 - Make sure that you always have enough medicine.
 Order a new prescription at least 2 weeks before you will run out.